Color degeneracy of competing orders near topological defects cores in planar quadratic band touching systems

 Deep inside a triplet ordered phase, such as layer antiferromagnet and QSHI, once again the amplitude of the order parameter gets frozen, and its phase degrees of freedom assuming the profile of skyrmions are expected to appear naturally.
 Recently it has been shown that singlet $s$-wave pairing can be nucleated through the condensation of skyrmions of QSHI in MLG~\cite{assaad-QSHI-SC-Natcomm}.
 This mechanism involves multiple skyrmion defects and tunneling between them, ultimately causing a global phase coherence of the induced order, otherwise found locally near each defect core, leading to its uniform condensation.
 However, the nature of the induced competing orders does not depend on whether we take into account an isolated defect or an ensemble of such topological defects, rather only rely on its internal algebra with the parent state hosting such defects.
-Furthermore, continuous quantum phase transition between two distinct broken symmetry phases in the presence of topological WZW terms can now be demonstrated in quantum Monte Carlo simulations within the half-filled zeroth Landau level of MLG, without encountering the infamous \emph{sign} problem~\cite{assaad-mong-1,assaad-mong-2}.
-These recent developments are encouraging, and should be applicable for Bernal BLG, where continuous phase transition driven by charge- and isospin-WZW terms can be tested numerically.
+Furthermore, continuous quantum phase transitions between two distinct broken symmetry phases in the presence of topological WZW terms can now be demonstrated in quantum Monte Carlo simulations within the half-filled zeroth Landau level of MLG, without encountering the infamous sign problem~\cite{assaad-mong-1,assaad-mong-2}.
+These recent developments are encouraging, and should be applicable for Bernal BLG, where continuous phase transitions driven by charge-WZW and isospin-WZW terms can be tested numerically.
 Finally, we note that each ordered phase is characterized by distinct experimentally measurable signature, which has been discussed for Bernal bilayer graphene in details in Ref.~\cite{roy-classification}.
 In the presence of local formation of these orders near the core of topological defects they can be identified from various local probes, such as scanning tunneling microscope.

 \acknowledgements